iamlohit/iamlohit.github.io/docs/_posts/2022-07-29-my-fourth-blog-post.md

             - So a signal sent by one host is received by all hosts.
             - What if all hosts starting speaking at once, can that be handled ?
             - There is no way to restrict listeners.
+            - A network HUB is at the physical layer, its just a wire extender.
+            - Meaning all recieved packets are sent to all hosts.
             - How to allow multiple hosts to talk to each other on a single medium.

             Solution 1: CSMA/CD - Carrier Sense Multi-Access/Collision Detection